skagra/space-invaders/README.md

 * [Building](game/docs/building.md) - How to build the project.
 * [Running](game/docs/running.md) - How to run the project.
 * [Playing](game/docs/playing.md) - How to play the come (controls).
+* [Code Overview](game/docs/code.md) - An overview of the structure of the code base.
+* [References](game/docs/references) - Links to various reference material I found useful in developing this project.
 * [Screen-lookup-table](screen-lookup-table) - A utility to generate a lookup table to resolve coordinates to the corresponding screen memory address.
 * [Shift-sprites](shift-sprites) - A utility to generate "pre-shifted" versions of sprite data for efficient rendering.